-level undermined an effective root cause analysis of the tire defect.
-Today's technology provides the capability for manufacturers to track each component used in a particular product back through the supply chain to its origin.
+As manufacturing processes tap advanced analytics to leverage big data insights, becoming an early adopter is critical for success cause analysis of the tire defect.
+Today's technology provides the capability for manufacturers to track each componen used in a particular product back through the supply chain to its origin.
 Such information can be critical in the case of a defective auto part or medical device, which can have dire financial and public relations implications (especially when a recall is necessary).
-In the case of Ford and Firestone, it would have allowed precise tracing and identification of the defective tires back to their date of manufacturing, their production specifications, the manufacturing processes used, and even the packaging in which it was shipped.
-Both companies could have potentially avoided or at least mitigated the negative impact to their brands and financial results.

-► Global supply.
-As recently as a decade ago, most manufacturers worked with a handful of suppliers, the majority of whom were located in close proximity to their plants.
+In the case of Ford and Firestone, it would have allowed precise tracing and identification of the defective tires back to their date of manufacturing. their production specifications, the manufacturing processes used, and even the packaging in which it was shipped.
+Both companies could have potentially avoided or at least mitigated the negative impact to their brands and financial level undermined an effective root decade ago, most manufacturers worked with a handful of suppliers, the majority of whom were located in close proximity to their plants.
 But today's manufacturers rely on a global supply chain to remain competitive, a highly complex process that depends on big data and predictive analytics to function properly.
 For instance, advanced analytic software can continually assess supply chain risk factors, allowing executives to anticipate and better respond to potential disruptions.
-On a more basic level, a supplier portal can accommodate multiple languages, currencies, and exchange rates, allowing a manufacturer to communicate seamlessly with its suppliers, wherever they're located.
+On a more basic level, a supplier portal can accommodate multiple languages, currencies, and exchange rates, allowing a manufacture to communicate seamlessly with its suppliers, wherever they're located.
+Capturing and is only as useful as delivering information the ability to access that data.
+That's why today's software is configured to work with smartphones.